CrunchyData/pgmonitor/exporter/README.md

 ## Installation (RHEL/CENTOS 7)

-RPMs are available to Crunchy customers through our access portal.
-The RPM will take care of all the steps below in the Installation section.
-From the Setup section onward, the instructions are relevant no matter the installation method.
+There are RPM packages available to [Crunchy Data](https://www.crunchydata.com) customers through the Crunchy Data [access portal](https://access.crunchydata.com/).
+Installing these RPMs will take care of all of the steps described in this Installation section.
+If you install via the RPM, you can continue reading at the [Service Setup](#service-setup-rhelcentos-7) section.

 Packages available: node_exporter, postgres_exporter, pgmonitor-pg##-extras, pg_bloat_check